 |

 Corrections, Dec.
 2023.
-(1) The role of Sosigenes is very overblown.
-The calendar revisions were the doing of Caesar himself, who explained himself in his lost work De astris (‘on the stars’).
-(2) The measurement of the solstice/equinox dates probably actually originates with Kallippos in the 4th century BCE: the Kallippan cycle gave the solar year an average length of 365.25 days, and was the basis for the Julian/Alexandrian calendar revisions in the late 1st century BCE.
+(1) The role of Sosigenes is completely overblown.
+The calendar revisions were the doing of Caesar himself, who explained his method in his lost work De astris (‘on the stars’).
+(2) The measurement of the solstice/equinox dates probably originates with Kallippos in the 4th century BCE: the Kallippan cycle gave the solar year an average length of 365.25 days, and was the basis for the Julian/Alexandrian calendar revisions in the late 1st century BCE.
 For more info on both these points, see this 2022 piece. |

 Even if you don’t buy my argument in the digression above about the ultimate origin of the date, Columella and Pliny leave no doubt that 25 December was popularly regarded as the solstice.